Wednesday May 1, 2024

 - Route: Coastal Route

-After a pretty ambitious start to the Camino Portugués yesterday and nearly 34 km miles under my belt, I was feeling remarkably good.
-The jet lag was still lingering as I headed down to the hotel’s breakfast buffet at 7 am.
-A generous spread of foods greeted me, as I spied another half a dozen of my fellow pilgrims eating in contemplative silence – either about the journey ahead of us or mayber the weather forecast.
+After a pretty ambitious start to the Camino Portugués yesterday, I had nearly 34 km under my belt.
+My jet lag was still lingering as I headed down to the hotel’s breakfast buffet at 7 am, but I was excited by the generous spread of food that greeted me.
+Meanwhile, a half dozen of my fellow pilgrims sat eating in contemplative silence – either about the journey ahead of us or perhaps the weather forecast.

 It wasn’t raining when I stepped foot out the door, but the streets were still wet from all the storms that rolled through during the evening.
-I knew enough to keep my rain gear and pack cover on the ready though, since a good bit of rain was due to hit the Portuguese Coast today until around 3 pm.
+I knew enough to keep my rain gear and pack cover on the ready, though.
+A bit of rain was due to hit the Portuguese Coast today until around 3 pm.
+Getting wet was almost certain.

-As I exited the hotel with my red backpack and walked through the cobblestone streets heading back toward the beach, I was met by an unexpectedly delightful sight.
+When I exited the hotel and walked through the cobblestone streets heading back toward the beach, an unexpectedly delightful sight greeted me.
 Five peacocks were loose and wandering through the quiet streets as if Vila do Conde was their own personal nature preserve.

 Moody Morning

-I barely made it to Póvoa de Varzim around 8 am when BB-sized hail began to fall from the sky followed by a deluge of rain.
-It was coming down with such force that I had to seek cover in a doorway just to stay semi-dry while donning my rain pants and rain cover.
-And the torrents were only made worst by the wind whipping inland from Atlantic Ocean.
+I barely made it to Póvoa de Varzim around 8 am when BB-sized hail began to fall from the sky, followed by a deluge of rain.
+It was coming down with such force that I had to seek cover in a doorway just to stay semi-dry while putting on my rain pants and the rain cover on my backpack.
+The torrents were exacerbated by the wind whipping in from the Atlantic Ocean.
+Jeez, this was something.

-At the end of a parking lot, the wooden boardwalk returned and it would be my constant companion for much of the next 15 km.
+At the end of a parking lot, the wooden boardwalk returned, and this surface would be my constant companion for much of the next 15 km.
 I didn’t mind though.
-The surface made for soft easy walking and the seaside sights were interesting enough that time went by quickly.
-Perhaps my favorite of these sights was an interesting 2-story stone tower perched atop the dunes.
-I didn’t appear to be a lookout tower though, as the windows faced inland, so I’m not 100% sure what purpose it served, but it looked old.
+The wooden path made for soft, easy walking, and the seaside sights were interesting enough that time went by quickly.

 Our Lady of Fatima

-I’d passed a number of pilgrims on the boardwalk during the morning before we temporarily bid goodbye to the ocean and detoured inland around a golf course.
-As the boardwalk continued north though, I began to second guess myself.
-There were several people wearing backpacks walking toward me, and this I caused me to wonder why.
-Was there was a dead-end up ahead that I didn’t know about?
-Would I find myself backtracking soon too?
+I’d passed several pilgrims during the morning before we temporarily bid goodbye to the ocean and detoured inland around a golf course.
+As the boardwalk continued north, I began to second-guess myself.
+Several people wearing backpacks were walking toward me, and I began to wonder why.
+Was there a dead-end up ahead that I didn’t know about?
+Would I find myself backtracking soon, too?

 I checked my map.
 Everything seemed to be fine.
 So I stopped one of the southbound pilgrims to ask if this was still the way.
-She confirmed I was still head toward Santiago, but she wasn’t.
-She was following the Caminho de Fatima which is a pilgrimage route that runs south from Santiago de Compestela down to the Sanctuary of Our Lady de Fatima – a shrine located in Ourém, Portugal.
+She confirmed I was still heading toward Santiago, but she wasn’t.
+She was following the Caminho de Fatima, which is a pilgrimage route that runs south from Santiago de Compostela down to the Sanctuary of Our Lady of Fatima – a shrine located in Ourém, Portugal.

-Ah, that made so much more sense.
-I’d seen the yellow arrows along this route pointing the way north toward Santiago, and often there would also be a blue arrows (the waymarker for Caminho de Fatima) pointing in the opposite direction.
-Once such arrow even had Fatima written above it
+That explained the pilgrims heading toward me.
+I’d seen the yellow arrows along this route pointing the way north toward Santiago, and often there would also be a blue arrow (the waymarker for Caminho de Fatima) pointing in the opposite direction.
+One such arrow even had Fatima written above it, but I didn’t know it was another pilgrimage route when I saw it.
+I thought it was graffiti or directions to a nearby location.

 After crossing a small river, the boardwalk finally ended, and I was deposited onto a rural lane that headed north through eucalyptus trees.
-The fragrant smell of the leaves and birds chirping was a nice change from sea and the wind.
+The fragrant scent of the leaves and the birds chirping was a welcome change from the sea and the wind.

-But it wasn’t until I got to the town of Apúlia, that I really felt like I was on the Camino again.
+But it wasn’t until I got to the town of Apúlia, Portugal, that I really felt like I was on the Camino again.
 The white stucco church in this quiet town reminded me of my prior walks through Spain more than anything else I’d seen thus far.
-Itjust had that familiar feeling of the Camino that’s hard to put into words.
+It just had that familiar feeling of the Camino that’s hard to put into words.

 It felt as if I was the only person walking through the town on this Wednesday morning.
-But the tranquility of it made my heart full.
-Neither Porto nor Vilo de Conde were small enough to allow me to feel like anything but a tourist or vacationer, and I hope my stay this evening at an albergue run by a former pilgrim keeps me in this little Camino bubble.
+But the tranquility of it filled my heart.
+Neither Porto nor Vilo de Conde were small enough to allow me to feel like anything but a tourist or vacationer, and I hope tonight’s stay at an albergue run by a former pilgrim keeps me in this little Camino bubble.

 Northern portugal

-Some of my favorite sights of the day came as I continued north from Apúlia.
+Some of my favorite sights of the day came to me as I continued north from Apúlia.
 The first of these was some lemon trees with the largest lemons I’ve ever seen.
-These vibrant, larges orbs were more like grapefruit than the citrus I’m used to buying in my grocery store!
+These vibrant, large orbs were more like grapefruit than the lemons I’m used to buying in my grocery store!

 Then I meandered into and through the Litoral Norte National Park.
 The sun tried to make an appearance during this stretch of late morning, but it was only a brief visitor before heavy rain returned again.